Skip to Content

 Next in our line of defense are antigen presenting cells (APCs.)
 They are the macrophages, dendritic, and plasma cells in the image above.
 These cells “sample” all the food particles, bacteria, and pathogens in the gut and present them to the immune system.

-The final players you need to know for this article are T Cells.
+The final players you need to know for this article are T cells.
 They are the generals of the immune system.
-Antigens are presented to the T Cells and then they decide how to respond.
+Antigens are presented to the T cells and then they decide how to respond.

 Generally when we think about what our immune system deals with, we think about viruses and pathogens and all those nasty things on airplanes and in our kid’s kindergarten classes.

-They are so important in fact that several researchers proposed that our digestive immune system evolved not because of pathogens but to allow us to live in harmony with our microflora.5,9,11,12
+If you’re wondering how big a role these bacteria play, remember there are more cells in our microflora than cells in our own bodies.
+They are so important in fact that several researchers proposed that our digestive immune system evolved not because of pathogens but to allow us to live in harmony with our microflora.5,9,11,12 This is a critical distinction!

-If a pathogen or even the normally healthy bacteria in our gut gets into our blood, our bodies mount an immediate and strong inflammatory response.13,14 This inflammation is what causes the aches, fever, and chill we associate with being sick.
+If a pathogen or even the normally healthy bacteria in our gut gets into our blood, our bodies mount an immediate and strong inflammatory response.13,14 This inflammation is what causes the aches, fevers, and chills we associate with being sick.
+The response to a bacterial infection in circulation, though damaging, is necessary and keeps us alive.
+Fortunately, bacteria rarely gets into our blood.

 In the gut, on the other hand, the immune system is exposed to bacteria thousands of times each day.
-An inflammatory response every time would be deadly.5, 15 There’s even a name for this out of control inflammation – sepsis.16
+An inflammatory response every time would be deadly.5, 15 There’s even a name for this out of control inflammation: sepsis.16

 As a result, the digestive immune system takes a very different tact with our beneficial bacteria.
-It becomes anergic – meaning it actually blocks inflammation.17,18 Special immune cells in the gut called T regulatory (Treg) cells and a unique type of APC cell actively shut down the inflammatory response and then quietly take out the invading bacteria one-by-one.3,15
+It becomes anergic—meaning it actually blocks inflammation.17,18 Special immune cells in the gut called T regulatory (Treg) cells and a unique type of APC cell actively shut down the inflammatory response and then quietly take out the invading bacteria one by one.3,15

-As the inflammation continues, the imbalance between anti-inflammatory Treg cells and inflammatory Th17 cells builds on itself until finally the Treg cells can’t control the Th17 cells anymore.24,25,26,27
+Problems arise when the bacterial infestation becomes overwhelming or when the inflammation simply doesn’t go away.5,8 As the inflammation continues, the imbalance between anti-inflammatory Treg cells and inflammatory Th17 cells builds on itself until finally the Treg cells can’t control the Th17 cells anymore.24,25,26,27 This imbalance is known as dysbiosis.

-No longer protective, Th17 cells can then enter other parts of the bodies and contribute to a variety of chronic diseases.28,29 such as asthma,30 heart disease,31, 32 and most autoimmune conditions28,33 including celiac disease,34,35 type I diabetes,36,37 Crohn’s disease,38,39 rheumatoid arthritis,29,40 and multiple sclerosis.41
+No longer protective, Th17 cells can then enter other parts of the body and contribute to a variety of chronic diseases.28,29 such as asthma,30 heart disease,31, 32 and most autoimmune conditions28,33 including celiac disease,34,35 type I diabetes,36,37 Crohn’s disease,38,39 rheumatoid arthritis,29,40 and multiple sclerosis.41

 This highly pathogenic Th17 imbalance is a result of an abnormally functioning digestive immune system.
 Three things are known to cause it: